easymorph/server-cmd/README.md

 To start the task you need to know space name and the task ID.
 Make sure to check the task execution server log to determine task execution info.

 ```
 ems-cmd run http://192.168.100.200:6330 -space Default -taskID 59b824f0-4b81-453f-b9e0-1c58b97c9fb9
 ```
 ###### Parameters
 * `-space` - space name, e.g. `Default`
 * `-taskID` - task guid.
+* `-param:XXX ZZ` - set task parameter `XXX` with value `ZZ`.

 Task guid can be found in the browser location toolbar.
 E.g, if you have clicked on the edit task link, your browser location seems to be  `http://localhost:6330/default/tasks/edit/59b824f0-4b81-453f-b9e0-1c58b97c9fb9`, where `59b824f0-4b81-453f-b9e0-1c58b97c9fb9` - is a desired value

+If you want to pass (or override) parameters that were defined in  morph project, add `-param:XXX ZZ` to ems-cmd execution line.
+Where `XXX`  is a parameter name and `ZZ` is a parameter value.
+At least one space between  parameter name and parameter value is required.

+E.g. If you've defined parameter `Timeout` in your morph project, and want to set it to 73 use `-param:Timeout 73`.
+Pay attention, that parameters are case sensitive.

+Examples:

+Set parameter `Rounds` to `10` :   `-param:Timeout 73`

+Set parameter `Full name` to `John Smith` :   `-param:"Full name" "John Smith"`

+Set parameter `From Date` to  the `10th of December 2000` :   `-param:"From Date" "2000-12-10"`   (ISO 8601 date format)

 ###### Output
 ```